agxnv/DeconvBenchmark/README.md

 Our tests requiere certain simulated and semi-simulated samples data to be performed.
 For our work, we used murine [sc-RNASeq data](https://figshare.com/articles/dataset/MCA_DGE_Data/5435866?file=10756795) from the Mouse Cell Atlas (_Han, X. et al. Mapping the Mouse Cell Atlas by Microwell-Seq.
 Cell, 2018_).

 * Bias test: The user can generate simulated bulk samples based on any molecular signature to test with the function [SimulatedMixtures](https://rdrr.io/github/elmerfer/MIXTURE/man/SimulatedMixtures.html) from the [MIXTURE](https://github.com/elmerfer/MIXTURE) package.
-* Null test: For semi-simulated pooled samples containing parenchymatous and stromal cells from murine tissues, see the file ["simulated_nonimmune.RData"](https://github.com/agxnv/DeconvBenchmark/blob/main/Data/simulated_nonimmune.RData).
+* Null test: For semi-simulated pooled samples GEP containing parenchymatous and stromal cells from murine tissues, download the file ["simulated_nonimmune.RData"](https://github.com/agxnv/DeconvBenchmark/blob/main/Data/simulated_nonimmune.RData).
-* True positive cases test: For semi-simulated pooled samples containing just one immune cell-type cells from murine tissues, see the file ["simulated_immune.RData"](https://github.com/agxnv/DeconvBenchmark/blob/main/Data/simulated_immune.RData).
+* True positive cases test: For semi-simulated pooled samples GEP containing just one immune cell-type cells from murine tissues, download the file ["simulated_immune.RData"](https://github.com/agxnv/DeconvBenchmark/blob/main/Data/simulated_immune.RData).

 All the semi-simulated pooled samples were transformed from raw counts to TPM.
 For calculating the length of each gene, we took the reference genome used to annotate the expression matrices ([Mus musculus GRCm 38.88](https://ftp.ensembl.org/pub/release-88/gtf/mus_musculus/Mus_musculus.GRCm38.88.gtf.gz)), aggregated and averaged the exon’s length for each version of that gene available.
 See the file ["tpm_calculator.R"](https://github.com/agxnv/DeconvBenchmark/blob/main/Data/tpm_calculator.R).